mmarinovic/erc20-wizard/README.md

 # Ethereum ERC 20 Token Factory
-Easily create and deploy new tokens on ethereum
+Easily create and deploy new tokens on ethereum.
+Make sure you have some funds on your account since deploying a contract costs ether.

+# Configuration
+Infura requires a project Id to access the network.
+I added my key to the [config files]('./config.json/) but requests are limited.
+Change that to fit your needs.

 Steps:
 1. Run yarn deploy:rinkeby, yarn deploy:ropsten or yarn deploy:main